2013 Bangalore bombing

 A bomb explosion known as the 2013 Bangalore bombing occurred on 17 April 2013 in Bangalore, India, at 10:30 (IST) near the Bharatiya Janata Party Karnataka New State Office Jagannath Bhawan, on Temple Street 11th Cross, Malleswaram.

-Sixteen people were reported to have been injured.
+At least 16 people were injured.
 The Ministry of Home Affairs (MHA) confirmed that the latest Bangalore blast was a terror attack.
 Syed Ali and Jahan Aamir were arrested by the Bangalore Police for the attack.